derekbtw/jumpstart-bootstrap/README.md

 # Front End Slicing Starter (LESS or SASS)

-This is to get you up and running with Bootstrap 4 and compiling SCSS in seconds.
+This is to get you up and running with Bootstrap 4 and compiling SCSS with live-reload in a matter of seconds.

 Includes out-of-the-box: